fredlund/sequenceTester/README.md

 #### Exceptions

 The library enforces that all thrown exceptions must be explictely permitted.
-That is, if a call throws an exception, and we do not assert that such an exception may be throws (e.g., using the assertions assertThrown) then the corresponding test case will fail.
+That is, if a call throws an exception, and we do not assert that an exception may be thrown (e.g., using the assertions assertThrown) then the corresponding test case will fail.

 #### Created Calls Must be Executed